luisdsaco/luisdsaco/README.md

 - 👋 Hi, I’m @luisdsaco
 - 👀 I’m an engineer interested in computer vision, robotics and artificial intelligence.
-My main expertise in related to innovation management but I have got previous experience programming in python, C++ and assembler of several microprocessors.
+My main expertise is related to innovation management but I have got previous experience programming in several languages, mainly in python, C++ and assembler of several microprocessors.
 - 🌱 I’m currently working on a demostration project coded initially in python by myself.

 <!---